-We are very much privileged and we know that this is a first (water project) of its kind in this part of the region.
+We are very much privileged and we kn of its kind in this part of the region.
 The primary school community is very much happy to have this project brought to us.
 The primary school wing comprising of pupils, teachers and parents welcome this project and will ensure that they live a healthy life with the safe water (Head teacher, 7/5/2011).